*We’re hiring! See here for more information on our vacancy for a two-year Postdoctoral Fellow.*

 The Stockholm Centre for the Ethics of War and Peace is funded by the Knut and Alice Wallenberg Foundation, and based in the Philosophy Department at Stockholm University.
 SCEWP is directed by Helen Frowe, Professor of Practical Philosophy and Knut and Alice Wallenberg Scholar at Stockholm.

 SCEWP’s purpose is to explore the ethics of war and mechanisms for peace in the 21st century.
 Over the years, our research has broadened to include a wide range of philosophical and practical problems connected to war, such as the nature and scope of our duties to rescue, the ethics of immigration, responsibility for war crimes, and the protection of cultural heritage in war, as well as more familiar questions about just causes for war, the ethics of foreign intervention, and the just fighting of war.
 Our research has a strong theoretical dimension, addressing fundamental questions of rights, duties, authority, and moral justification.
 It also has a strong applied dimension, which brings this theoretical research to bear on specific problems both within and outside of war.
+At present, we have a particular interest in the ethics of deterrence, broadly construed.
+We are always open to new research collaborations: please contact Helen Frowe for more information.

 Theoretical Approaches to War